threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

     ![Choose node](ubuntu_nodeid.png)

 8. If you left the nodeid empty, you can then choose the farms on which the container can be deployed on.
-The farms are basically a group of nodes where multiple solutions can be deployed on them.
+The farms are basically a group of nodes where multiple solutions can be deployed on.
 You can either choose the farm name from the drop down list or leave it empty to randomly choose any farm.

     ![Choose farms](ubuntu_farms2.png)

-9. You can now choose an IP address that will be given to your ubuntu container in your network.
-This is the ip address you will be using to access the container.
+9. You can now choose an IP address that will be given to your Ubuntu container in your network.
+This is the IP address you will be using to access the container.

     ![Choose IP](ubuntu_ip.png)

-10. Then read carefully the options you selected previously until this point in the chatflow and confirm them by clicking next to proceed with.
+10. Then read carefully the options you selected previously until this point in the chatflow and confirm them by clicking next to proceed.

     ![Overview](ubuntu_overview.png)